3 Email Marketing Tweaks That Made a $30K Difference In This Online Store

 But think about it, is your best, most ideal customer going to be attracted to you like this?
 Or are you attracting the discount scavengers who will only buy at the cheapest price?

 Have a think about how else you can attract and grow a quality email list – a list of people you know are perfect for your products.

-One great example I love, is the clothing webstore that offers a free style guide that is personalised to the preferences of the customer.
+A clothing boutique could offer a free style guide personalised to the preferences of the customer.

-By answering a simple questionnaire and giving your name and email address, you receive a PDF guide put together by a stylist that shows you exactly what colours and clothes suit your figure, personality, need and budget.
+By answering a simple questionnaire and giving your name and email address, the subscriber would receive a PDF guide that illustrates exactly what colours and clothes suit their figure, personality, need and budget.